-Big pharma, big data: why drugmakers want your health records
+Big pharma, big data: Why drugmakers want your health records

 DRUGMAKERS DELVE

-In the case of the Flatiron deal, Roche is acquiring a firm working with 265 U.S. community cancer clinics and six major academic research centers, making it a leading curator of oncology evidence.
-Roche, which already owns 12.6 percent of Flatiron, will pay US$1.9 billion for the rest.
+In the case of the Flatiron deal, Roche is acquiring a firm working with 265 US community cancer clinics and six major academic research centres, making it a leading curator of oncology evidence.
+Roche, which already owns 12.6 per cent of Flatiron, will pay US$1.9 billion for the rest.

 But interest in such real-world data goes far beyond cancer.